-- Even the smallest flame or spark can cause a natural gas explosion.
-Avoid turning electrical equipment or devices on or off in the vicinity of leaking gas.
+- Even a tiny spark from a light switch or phone is enough to ignite accumulated natural gas and cause an explosion.
+Avoid turning electrical equipment or devices on or off in the vicinity of leaking natural gas.
 Sparks can come from some unexpected sources, so be vigilant.
-As gas dissipates and concentrations fall, they may pass through the explosive range.
-If ignition sources have not been eliminated before ventilation, the gas could ignite. - Do not use spark-producing equipment in the vicinity of a known or suspected natural gas leak.
+As natural gas concentrations increase or decrease, they may pass through the explosive range.
+If ignition sources have not been eliminated before ventilation, the natural gas could ignite. - Do not use spark-producing equipment in the vicinity of a known or suspected natural gas leak.
 Intrinsically safe radios and flashlights should be used for the duration of any incident response. - Avoid using doorbells, wall switches, garage door openers and cell phones and prevent their use by others.
 Be alert for evacuees and bystanders who may try to turn off lights or make phone calls.
 When evacuating the area, remember to knock on doors.
 Don't ring doorbells. - Do not step on doormats.
-Friction from your boots could create a spark of static electricity that could ignite leaking gas.
+Friction from your boots could create a spark of static electricity that could ignite leaking natural gas.
 Take steps to eliminate other sources of static electricity as well.